syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-shapes.md

 ---
 title: Working with Shapes | Syncfusion
-description: This section describes how to work with the shapes and groupshape in Word document using Syncfusion Java Word library (Essential DocIO)
+description: This section describes how to work with the shapes and group shape in Word document using Syncfusion Java Word library (Essential DocIO)
 platform: java-file-formats
 control: Word Library
 documentation: UG